christianrowlands/network-survey-messaging/README.md

 the topic is close to the message name, but the idea is that these messages can be sent over transports such as MQTT or Kafka.
 If they are, then the topic name in MQTT, Kafka, or any other system should follow the "channel" defined in this API.
-For example, the [Network Survey Android App](https://github.com/christianrowlands/android-network-survey) has a feature that sends out the GSM, CDMA, UMTS, LTE, and 802.11 JSON messages defined in this API.
+For example, the [Network Survey Android App](https://github.com/christianrowlands/android-network-survey) has a feature that sends out the GSM, CDMA, UMTS, LTE, 802.11, and Bluetooth JSON messages defined in this API.
 In doing so, it publishes them to the MQTT topic that follows the channel name in this API.
 Therefore, anyone wanting to consume survey records from that app simply needs to subscribe the the pre-defined topic/channel name and consume the JSON messages.